 Why are some Indian/Pakistani people so afraid of dogs?

 I live in an area heavily populated by Indians and Pakistani residents, and whenever we take our dog out, they all cower away from him.
-A little background information, he’s a 12 week old puppy and weighs about 8 lbs.
+A little background information, he’s a 12-week old puppy and weighs about 8 lbs.
 Is it something about the area that they are from that makes them afraid of dogs?
-I’m not being racist or stereotyping anyone (I mean I’m asian/white), but I’m just really really curious why they run away from a puppy??
+I’m not being racist or stereotyping anyone (I mean I’m Asian), but I’m just really really curious why they run away from a puppy??

 I can imagine the puzzled bewilderment of the person who must have asked this question.

 This was the answer chosen as the ‘best answer’:

 In some 3rd World Countries, the dogs are feral and wild, they run in the streets and they hurt people.
 Over time it has become a cultural thing to be scared of dogs you can because the dogs in their home countries are wild and mean.
 When the parents come over they imprint their children with this fear.

 For me, dogs are an embodiment of unconditional, selfless, pure love.
 Such love is impossible to get from humans.
 My dog is always beside me.
 Always.

 Even as I type this she is right next to me, at the foot of my bed.
 If I pause and go downstairs to make a cup of tea, she will follow me like a shadow, will wait till I brew my chai and then she will come back right upstairs with me, and she will do this even when she is in the middle of deep sleep!